JakubIllner/jakubillner.github.io/_posts/2022-09-30-JSON-in-autonomous-database.markdown

 To test performance of accessing JSON documents in the Autonomous Database, I used a simple query that counts number of documents by two first level attributes.
 It queries all 1 million documents in a JSON table.
-Note I disabled Result Cache to have consistent results across multiple executions of the same query.

 ```
 select /*+NO_RESULT_CACHE*/